Compare 503 Drawing. programs ranked by graduate earnings. Average earnings: $38,532. Top programs: $72,428+.

-With top graduates earning $75,877, Drawing stands out as a field where program choice matters more than school name.
-The gap between the best and median programs exceeds $42K—proof that evaluating programs individually beats relying on institutional prestige.
+With top Drawing graduates earning $72,428, this field stands out as one where program choice matters more than school name.
+The gap between the best and median programs across 503 ranked programs exceeds $33,000—proof that evaluating programs individually beats relying on institutional prestige.
+Where you study Drawing shapes outcomes far more than how selective your school is.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |